Content determination: Issues

 There are three general issues which almost always impact the content determination task, and can be illustrated with the above example.

 Perhaps the most fundamental issue is the communicative goal of the text, i.e. its purpose and reader.
 In the above example, for instance, a doctor who wants to make a decision about medical treatment would probably be most interested in the heart rate bradycardias, while a parent who wanted to know how her child was doing would probably be more interested in the fact that the baby was being given morphine and was crying.

 The second issue is the size and level of detail of the generated text.
-For instance, a short summary which was sent to a doctor as a 160 character SMS text message might only mention the heart rate bradycarias, while a longer summary which was printed out as a multipage document might also mention the fact that the baby is on a morphine IV.
+For instance, a short summary which was sent to a doctor as a 160 character SMS text message might only mention the heart rate bradycardias, while a longer summary which was printed out as a multipage document might also mention the fact that the baby is on a morphine IV.

 The final issue is how unusual and unexpected the information is.
 For example, neither doctors nor parents would place a high priority on being told that the baby's temperature was normal, if they expected this to be the case.

 Regardless, content determination is very important to users, indeed in many cases the quality of content determination is the most important factor (from the user's perspective) in determining the overall quality of the generated text.